dgaydukov/cert-aws/sa/files/sa.md

 * You can't use launch config, cause it only support on-demand (by default) or spot (add `SpotPrice: 0.002` to `AWS::AutoScaling::LaunchConfiguration`).
 If you try to asg + launch config with spot, and no spot instances can be fetch you will get exception: `Launching a new EC2 instance.
 Status Reason: Your Spot request price of 0.002 is lower than the minimum required Spot request fulfillment price of 0.0038.
 Launching EC2 instance failed.`.
 If you can't fetch spot instances, your asg would be without instances, yet it will continue try to create instance.
 So far it looked like it would try to fetch every time increase number of two, so fetch 1,2,4,8,16,32 minutes.
 See screenshot from my pc `sa/files/images/asg-activity-history.png`.
-Administrative suspension - aws would terminate launch attempts if asg failed to launch instance for 24 hours.
-You can also set suspension to (launch/terminate).
-In this case asg won't try to attempt to launch/terminate instances.
-Pay attention if you suspend termination, spot instances would be terminated anyway
 * You have to use launch template.
 But don't hardcode spot into launch template with:
 ```
 InstanceMarketOptions: